 make compile-spad

-That will compile everything into fricas/qeta/tmp
+That will compile everything into fricas/qeta/tmp.

 To load QEta, do the following inside a Jupyter notebook (running the FriCAS kernel).